CrimeTime-Cops-Robbers/bug-tracker/README.md

 # bug-tracker
-This is "CrimeTime Cops &amp; Robbers"official bug tracker where you can report bugs that exist on the game server.
+This is "CrimeTime Cops &amp; Robbers" official bug tracker where you can report bugs that exist on the game server.